-Beloperone guttata (Mexican Shrimp Plant) Indoor Care, Propagation and Growing Problems
+Beloperone guttata (Mexican Shrimp Plant) Care Indoors, Propagation, Problems and Remedies

-Mexican Shrimp Plant (Beloperone guttata) flourishes in bright light with some direct sunlight, warm and humid conditions and moderately moist, rich, well-drained, all purpose soils coupled with monthly feeding in the growing season.
+Mexican Shrimp Plant (Beloperone guttata) grows best in bright light with some direct sunlight, warm and humid conditions and moderately moist, rich, well-drained soils coupled with monthly feeding in the growing season.

 Beloperone guttata also called Red Shrimp Plant, Shrimp Plant or False Hop is one of the popular flowering plants with weak branching stems and a reddish-yellow spike from which white flowers emerge.